 (2) Each Team captain is responsible for ensuring that a screenshot is made of each set result.
 Captains must be able to produce such screenshots should they be requested to do so by a tournament administrator.
 In the case of a dispute the team that cannot produce a screenshot will forfeit disputed rounds.

-(1) Both teams have 10 minutes to gather their players on the agreed server.
-If a team fails to turn up with at least seven players 10 minutes after the agreed match start, the other team must contact an admin immediately and will be awarded a default win.
-A team that fails to turn up with at least seven players for the first time will be given a warning, the second time they will be suspended from the tournament.
+(1) Both teams have 15 minutes to gather their players on the agreed server.
+If a team fails to turn up with at least seven players 15 minutes after the agreed match start, the other team must contact an admin immediately and will be awarded a default win.

 (2) Teams are not obligated to wait more than 5 minutes between maps and sets and are allowed to enforce a restart after these periods of waiting.

 (1) Players must play with the name they are signed up under in the team roster.
 If a player plays with a different name for the first time, he or she will be warned.
 For the second time he or she will be suspended for one match.

 (2) Players must wear the team tag during official matches.
 If a player plays with a different tag for without one for the first time, he or she will be warned.
 For the second time he or she will be suspended for one match.